mauro25a/Gravity_Guy/README.md

-# Gravity_Guy
-PLEASE download only the "Gravity_Guy.zip" file.
+# PLEASE download only the "Gravity_Guy.zip" file.

 Thanks for downloading my game!